Thursday, June 13, 2013

 (Cardinal Lercaro and

-Then-Cardinal Bergoglio)
+Cardinal Bergoglio)

 And, just as it did in 1963, the 2013 Conclave could have turned to "safer" candidates.
-And while the prayerful expectation is that Pope Francis will be a Pope of continuity, he has perhaps a unique opportunity for reform - a reform no doubt supported by many of his Cardinal electors.
+And while the prayerful expectation is that Pope Francis will be a Pope of continuity, he has perhaps a unique opportunity for reform - a reform no doubt strongly supported by many of his Cardinal electors.

 Not since 1963, or even within the last century or more, has the call for reform been so universal.